RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### get_pos_y()

 #### Description
-Getter function that gets the y position of the drone. (y is left and right)
+Getter function that gets the y position of the drone. (y is left and right). **NOTE:** The drone's position values are reset to 0 when drone takes off or battery is re-inserted.
 <img src="/img/CDE/python_docu/topdown_xy.png" height="249px"/>

 #### Syntax